-Growing up black in America through Antwon Rose's eyes
+Antwon Rose's poem about growing up black in America has taken on a life of its own

 (CNN)In his teenage mind, Antwon Rose II wrestled with thoughts of hope, fear and uncertainty about growing up black in America.

-After a suburban Pittsburgh officer fatally shot the 17-year-old as he ran from police last week, his family released a poem he wrote that showed the range of emotions he felt.
+After a suburban Pittsburgh officer fatally shot the unarmed 17-year-old as he ran from police last week, his family released a poem Antwon had written that showed the range of emotions he felt.
 He titled it, "I Am Not What You Think!"

-A young activist, not much older than Antwon, has recited the poem at the protests that followed Antwon's death, memorizing verses that lingered in the air.

-At his funeral on Monday, two of Antwon's close friends read the poem, which was printed on the funeral program.
-The poem, which came to light after a former teacher discovered it and felt Antwon's family needed to hear his words, captures the reality of growing up black in America, according to the teenager's family and others.

-"It shows the reality that black children have to live in every single day," said Christian Carter, the activist who has recited the poem at protests.
-"From the day that we are born, we have to watch us die."
+"I see mothers bury their sons / I want my mom to never feel that pain"

-In an exclusive interview that aired Monday on "Good Morning America," Antwon's mother, Michelle Kenney, said her son's poem is "not just a poem."
+Antwon's mother, Michelle Kenney, said her son's poem is "not just a poem."

 "That is the life of many, many young African-American males.
-It was just that my son wrote it down and he lost his life," she said.
+It was just that my son wrote it down and he lost his life," Kenney said in an exclusive interview that aired Monday on "Good Morning America."

+A young activist, not much older than Antwon, has recited the poem at the protests that followed Antwon's death, reciting verses that linger in the air.

+"I understand people believe I'm just a statistic / I say to them I'm different"

 'His mom's going to want this'